bitrix24/b24restdocs/api-reference/catalog/documentcontractor/catalog-documentcontractor-delete.md

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
-> Who can perform the method: any user
+> Who can execute the method: any user

 ## Description